 Just 11 miles from Haleakala National park, this beautiful and spacious one-bedroom home makes a convenient base for exploring the park with a taste of Old Maui.
 The views here are killer!

-Best for: Four guests.
-Check prices and availability on the Kula apartment here.
+Best for: Travelers looking for easy access to the park.
+Check prices and availability on the rustic Haleakala cabin here.

 Disclosure: As an Amazon Associate I earn from qualifying purchases.